griffithlab/civic-docs/docs/model/evidence/overview.rst

        details on how to enter evidence of each of the six types:
        Predictive, Prognostic, Diagnostic, Predisposing, Oncogenic and Functional.
 See 'Evidence Type' tab for more information.
-     - Predictive - The variant is
-       predictive of sensitivity or resistance to a therapeutic.
+     - Predictive - The molecular profile (one or more variants) is predictive of sensitivity or resistance to a therapeutic.
      - CIViC
    * - :ref:`evidence-direction`